Sajalagn123/hw3-js-passwordgen-sajal/README.md

 Added full list of each character type.

 Added alerts that require user to enter a valid number as well as a valid length between 8 and 128.
 Also required user to slect at least one of the character options for their password.

+Rearranged the code and made it display message straight away for user to input a valid number or length instead of making them choose different character types first.